iamkanishka/Angular-NGRX/README.md

 17. Props in NGEX Selector.
 Sending arguments to the state selectors for updating Post  - Angular
 18. Update Post in NGRX store immutable with action in Angular NGRX
 19. Delete Post in the NGRX stor state in Angular NGRX
+20. Implement LazyLoading for the routes in the NGRX Application